BlueBrain/BluePyEModel/examples/emodel_pipeline_local_python/README.rst

     ./optimisation.sh
     ./analysis.sh

-Make sure to configure the necessary variables within these scripts, including setting the ``OPT_EMODEL`` value as well as configuring their sbatch counterpart by setting the #SBATCH directives according to your job requirements.
+Make sure to configure the necessary variables within these scripts, including setting the ``OPT_EMODEL`` value as well as configuring their sbatch counterpart by setting the ``#SBATCH`` directives according to your job requirements.

 These scripts will also generates logs of the different steps for each run to track its progress and capture any issues that may arise during execution.
 These log files are stored in the ``./logs`` with a naming convention reflective of the operation and its corresponding job identifier (e.g., ``opt_jobid.log``).
 In addition to individual log files, each step maintains its own historical record (e.g., ``extract_list.log``, ``opt_list.log`` ``analyse_list.log``) .
 These files are also situated within the ``./logs`` directory, serving as cumulative logs that document the series of runs pertinent to that particular step.
 Please ensure to check these logs if you encounter issues during the pipeline execution.

 When running the Optimisation, the script will create several slurm jobs for different optimisation seeds and a githash associated to the run (keep it preciously!), In case it goes missing, however, you can retrieve the githash from the ``opt_list.log`` file associated with each run.
+Note that the optimisation script  handles the compilation of mechanisms, assuming they are located within the ``./mechanisms`` directory.
+This is done to ensure that the mechanisms are compiled again if there are any changes.

 The optimisation usually takes between 2 and 72 hours depending on the complexity of the model.
 If the model is not finished after 24 hours, you will need to resume it manually by informing the githash of the run in ``./optimisation.sh`` and executing it again.